On this page you will find important information about the requirements and procedures for project funding.

-Due to limited funds, we are currently not able to accept and approve new applications until further notice.
+The funds of the Martin Roth Initiative have been committed to ongoing projects.
+Unfortunately, we are therefore currently not able to accept and approve new applications until further notice.
 In the foreseeable future, we will announce a public call for applications on our website.

 We kindly ask for your understanding that due to the situation described above, we are also unable to fund emergency cases.
 If you or a person you know are in need of urgent support, we may be able to advise and refer you to other programmes.
 Please consult the following section for more information on encrypted ways of contacting the MRI.

 Before you send us a specific request, please read the general and specific information and criteria carefully.
 Please also observe the following information on secure communication in order to reduce risks for all parties involved (these are recommendations for improving digital protection, 100% security cannot be guaranteed).

 We recommend that you use encrypted communication services.
 We have listed two free providers below through which you can reach us.
 Before you do so, please check whether the installation or use of the respective service in your home country (or country of residence) could lead to security issues (suspicion, prosecution).
 If necessary, inquire locally and/or research (if possible) on the internet, for example under Privacy International.

 - Protonmail: This e-mail service allows for end-to-end encrypted messages between Protonmail users.
 You can create an account free of charge at www.protonmail.com and send us a message to info [at] mri-application [dot] de (please note that this is a protonmail email address).
 Attention: If you send an e-mail from another provider to this address, it will not be encrypted!